-Interest expense increased by \$25.4 million to \$31.0 million in the first quarter of fiscal 2018 compared to \$5.6 million in the first quarter of fiscal 2017.
-The increase is primarily due to the addition of \$10.8 million of interest on the 2017 Senior Notes, as well as \$4.5 million of interest related to the Term Loan Credit Agreement and \$4.6 million of amortization costs related to a commitment for a bridge loan facility obtained in September 2016 to finance a portion of the acquisition of TS, if necessary.
-The commitment for the bridge loan facility was terminated on February 27, 2017 in conjunction with the acquisition of TS and associated capital raised as discussed above.
+Interest expense increased by \$22.0 million to \$28.3 million in the second quarter of fiscal 2018 compared to \$6.3 million in the second quarter of fiscal 2017.
+The increase is primarily due to the addition of \$10.8 million of interest on the 2017 Senior Notes, as well as \$5.5 million of interest related to the Term Loan Credit Agreement.
+On a year-to-date basis, interest expense increased by \$47.4 million to \$59.3 million in the first semester of fiscal 2018 compared to \$11.9 million in the first semester of the prior year.
+The increase is primarily due to the addition of \$21.6 million of interest on the 2017 Senior Notes, as well as \$10.0 million of interest related to the Term Loan Credit Agreement and \$4.6 million of amortization costs related to a commitment for a bridge loan facility obtained in September 2016 to finance a portion of the acquisition of TS, if necessary.
+The commitment for the bridge loan facility was terminated on February

+27, 2017 in conjunction with the acquisition of TS and associated capital raised as discussed above.

-OTHER INCOME, NET
+OTHER EXPENSE (INCOME), NET

-Other income, net, consists primarily of gains and losses on the investments contained within life insurance policies used to fund the Company's nonqualified deferred compensation plan, interest income, discounts on the sale of accounts receivable and net foreign currency exchange gains and losses on certain financing transactions and the related derivative instruments used to hedge such financing transactions.
-Other income, net, decreased to \$0.4 million in the first quarter of fiscal 2018 compared to \$1.0 million in the first quarter of the prior year, primarily due to higher discounts on the sale of accounts receivable.
+Other expense (income), net, consists primarily of gains and losses on the investments contained within life insurance policies used to fund the Company's nonqualified deferred compensation plan, interest income, discounts on the sale of accounts receivable and net foreign currency exchange gains and losses on certain financing transactions and the related derivative instruments used to hedge such financing transactions.
+Other expense (income), net, decreased to \$0.3 million of expense in the second quarter of fiscal 2018 compared to \$1.2 million of income in the second quarter of the prior year, primarily due to higher discounts on the sale of accounts receivable.
+On a year to date basis, other expense (income), net, decreased to \$0.1 million of income in the first six months of fiscal 2018 compared to \$2.3 million of income in the same period of the prior fiscal year.
+The year to date decrease in other expense (income), net, is primarily due to higher discounts on the sale of accounts receivable.